Local Water Done Well

 A regional/provincial approach

-Options for the Tararua District include to join as a Council Controlled Organisation (CCO) with Wairarapa councils (South Wairarapa, Carterton, and Masterton), or Manawatū- Whanganui councils, or continue to operate as a standalone as a business unit or CCO.
-Consumer Trusts may also be formed.
+Options for the Tararua District included to join as a Council Controlled Organisation (CCO) with Wairarapa councils (South Wairarapa, Carterton, and Masterton), or Manawatū- Whanganui councils, or continue to operate as a standalone as a business unit or CCO.

 Small provincial councils with similar characteristics, networks and values meet our need for Tararua to have a voice protecting us from not being lost in a large entity while delivering better value for residents.
 Other benefits of a multi-council approach include a stronger negotiating position, better access to funding, and more efficient and consistent service delivery.